AmritBisht/AmritSbisht/README.md

-- 👋 Hi, I’m @AmritSbisht
+- 👋 Hi, I’m @AmritBisht
 - 📫 How to reach me amritsinghbist@gmail.com

 <!---